syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## BringToCenter

-`bringToCenter` command brings the specified rectangular region of the diagram content to the center of the view port.
+`bringToCenter` command brings the specified rectangular region of the Diagram content to the center of the view port.

 The following code illustrates how to execute the bringToCenter command.

 {% highlight js %}

 var diagram = $("#DiagramContent").ejDiagram("instance");
-//bring the specified rectangular region of the diagram content to the center of the viewport.
+//Brings the specified rectangular region of the Diagram content to the center of the viewport.
 diagram.bringToCenter({
     x: 700,
     y: 500,